How to get rid of mealybugs on orchids is a question I often get.

 Even one survivor will retrigger the reproduction process.

-The process will need to be repeated multiple times because these work as contact insecticides only.
+The process must be repeated multiple times because these work as contact insecticides only.

-When spraying, the soap or oil needs to come into direct contact with the soft-bodied skin of these insects.
+When spraying, the soap or oil must come into direct contact with the soft-bodied skin of these insects.

 Upon contact, mealybugs dehydrate within hours.